vikas6050/woop/wp-content/plugins/easy-wp-smtp/readme.txt

 * Send WordPress emails using one of the transactional mailers or an SMTP server.
 * Our Setup Wizard helps you configure your mailer or SMTP provider in no time.
+* The fastest Gmail / Google integration on the market (configure it in just a couple of clicks).
-* You can use different transactional mailers: SendLayer, Amazon SES (Pro), Mailgun, Microsoft 365 / Outlook (Pro), Sendinblue, SMTP.com.
+* You can use different transactional mailers: SendLayer, Amazon SES (Pro), Gmail / Google (Pro), Mailgun, Microsoft 365 / Outlook (Pro), SendGrid, Brevo (formerly Sendinblue), SMTP.com.
 * Log all emails sent from your WordPress site, resent emails, store attachments, and more with our Email Logs <a href="https://easywpsmtp.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=email-logs-readme" rel="friend">[Pro]</a>
 * Generate reports in your WordPress dashboard to check how many emails were sent, opened and clicked, with the Email Reports feature. <a href="https://easywpsmtp.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=email-reports-readme" rel="friend">[Pro]</a>
 * The Dashboard Widget shows you sent, delivered, failed, opened and clicked stats at a glance. <a href="https://easywpsmtp.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=dashboard-widget-readme" rel="friend">[Pro]</a>